Gabrielhephzibah/TopHeadlinesApp/README.md

 * Built with Kotlin

 # Architecture
-The application was built on MVVM (Model, View, View-Model) architecture and the UI followed the single activity and multiple fragment pattern
+The application was built on MVVM (Model, View, View-Model) architecture and followed the single activity and multiple fragment pattern

 # Major Dependencies